suleymanarslan/notebook/quotes.md

 > Angelheaded hipsters burning for the ancient heavenly connection to the / starry dynamo in the machinery of night — Allen Gingsberg, Howl

+#### Franz Kafka

+> What is love?
+After all, it is quite simple.
+Love is everything which enhances, widens, and enriches our life.
+In its heights and in its depths.
+Love has as few problems as a motor-car.
+The only problems are the driver, the passengers, and the road.

+> Just be quiet and patient.
+Let evil and unpleasantness pass quietly over you.
+Do not try to avoid them.
+On the contrary, observe them carefully.
+Let active understanding take the place of reflex irritation, and you will grow out of your trouble.
+Men can achieve greatness only by surmounting their own littleness.

+> Patience is the master key to every situation.
+One must have sympathy for everything, surrender to everything, but at the same time remain patient and forbearing… There is no such thing as bending or breaking.
+It’s a question only of overcoming, which begins with overcoming oneself.
+That cannot be avoided.
+To abandon that path is always to break in pieces.
+One must patiently accept everything and let it grow within oneself.
+The barriers of the fear-ridden I can only be broken by love.
+One must, in the dead leaves that rustle around one, already see the young fresh green of spring, compose oneself in patience, and wait.
+Patience is the only true foundation on which to make one’s dreams come true.

 #### Johann Wolfgang von Goethe

 > A man sees in the world what he carries in his heart.